John-Malcolm-Design/medtech/README.md

 ### Ideas for next year
 - Web page generation that contains the articles (user retention on medtech.ie).
 - Are we recommending on a purely QA basis or also on a field basis. (e.g, alzheimers, neurosurgory)
+- Can we have some docs to work off plz?